microcks/microcks.io/content/documentation/guides/integration/backstage-plugin.md

 ```

 - **baseUrl**: Public base URL of your Microcks instance (no trailing `/api/`).
 - **serviceAccount / serviceAccountCredentials**: Credentials of a Service Account in the Microcks Keycloak realm used to query Microcks.
 Prefer storing secrets in environment variables.
+See the Service Account documentation: [/documentation/explanations/service-account](/documentation/explanations/service-account).
 - **systemLabel / ownerLabel**: Microcks labels to map onto Backstage `system` and `owner` fields of the `API` entity.
 Choose labels that exist on your APIs in Microcks.
 - **schedule**: Optional sync cadence.
 If omitted, the default provider schedule applies.